SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 1. Checking the shape of the dataset
 2. Checking the data types of the columns (features) present in the dataset
 3. Removal of unwanted columns
-4. Getting statistical information of the dataset
+4. Getting statistical information from the dataset
-5. Displaying brief information of the dataset
+5. Displaying brief information on the dataset
 6. Creating a new dataframe as per requirement by merging

 </br>